Banks Dislike Risk. Learn what it takes to Get Approved for Offshore!

 - Credit status – Poor credit history of the business owner may attract higher fees and dely funding times.

-Many processors only cater for low risk merchants, whom they perceive as “safer business” for them.
+Many processors only cater for low risk merchants, whom they perceive as “safer & less risky business” for them.

 This means any business considered high-risk, such as international and offshore merchants, have a limited range of potential processors to select from.
 Any provider you approach will take an in-depth look at your business to assess the level of risk your business represents.